 An attacker exploits this vulnerability in two steps:

-1. Session Establishment: The attacker sends an initialize request to the MCP server endpoint to receive an mcp-session-id.
-This session ID is required for further communication with the server.
+1. Session setup: The attacker issues an initialization request to the MCP server to obtain an mcp-session-id.
+This session ID is required for ongoing communication with the server.
 Critically, this is not an authentication mechanism—anyone who can reach the server can obtain a session ID.

-2. Tool Execution: With a valid session, the attacker sends a JSON-RPC request with the method tools/call to invoke one of the exposed tools, such as:
+2. Invoking tools: With a valid session, the attacker submits a JSON-RPC call using the tools/call method to trigger one of the exposed tools, such as:

 • get_figma_data: Retrieves layout information about a Figma file